Their training has been conducted over a minimum period of 3 years, culminating in 200-hour yoga teacher certification.

 I took over the Yoga Centre in February 2012 a business that had been established in Dorking for over ten years with a good solid yoga foundation and a loyal clientele.
 I had never practiced Yoga before but since I had a background in Sales and Marketing and starting small business from scratch, my vision was to keep the main foundation of the Centre as Yoga and to expand our portfolio by adding more styles and types of Yoga, by introducing Hot Yoga and various types of dance as well as meditation and Tai Chi Classes.

-In 2014 I became a qualified Yin/yang yoga teacher, having trained with Simon Low.
-I now specialise in Yin/Yang yoga teaching small classes of up to six people in restorative Yin Yoga.
+In 2014 I became a qualified Yin Restorative/Yang Yoga teacher, having graduated with Simon Lowe, one of the UK’s top Yoga Teachers.
+I now specialise in Yin/Yang Yoga teaching small classes of up to six people in restorative Yin Yoga.
 I also offer one to ones for Absolute beginners to yoga to help build their self confidence before filtering into a normal Yoga class.

 Yoga for Autism – I completed a course at the Special Yoga Centre in London and still continue my studies on a weekly basis in Surrey for people with Autism.
 Please contact me for a private appointment.

 Having had an accident two years ago I thought it was time to change my life.
 Yoga appeared to be more calming and something different.
 My body is full of metal and I never thought that I would be able to practice Yoga, as like most people I thought you needed to be flexible, well-practiced and fit.
-Yoga is for people from all walks of life and I am so glad that I tried it!
+Yoga is for people from all walks of life.
+It’s for normal people!

 My vision for the future at the Centre